-3.2.33 MG10 is a form of rush-pasture characteristic of areas with strongly impeded drainage over a wide range of usually acid to neutral mineral soils on level to gently sloping ground (Rodwell et al 1992; Cooper, 1997).
+- 3.2.42 MG10 is a form of rush-pasture characteristic of areas with strongly impeded drainage over a wide range of usually acid to neutral mineral soils on level to gently sloping ground (Rodwell et al 1992; Cooper, 1997).
 This community requires consistently high soil moisture (Rodwell et al 1992).
 Although found on various soil types including brown earth and calcareous earth throughout its range, this habitat can also have close associations with various types of mire vegetation and can form significant parts of rush dominated mire mosaics in areas of suitably moist soil levels.
 MG10 was characterised by an assemblage in which tussocks of soft rush were abundantly present in species-poor swards of frequent Yorkshire fog, creeping bent, rough meadow grass Poa trivialis and occasional forbs including meadow / creeping buttercup, cuckooflower Cardamine pratensis and white clover.
-Mosses such as rough-stalked feather-moss Brachythecium rutabulum, pointed spear moss Calliergonella cuspidata, common feather-moss Kindbergia praelonga and Springy turf-moss Rhytidiadelphus squarrosus often form occasional diffuse wefts over the damp soil and among the larger plants.

-3.2.34 MG10 vegetation (Averis, et al., 2004) is considered to be potentially moderately groundwater dependent.
-Therefore, as a precaution, stands of this vegetation are considered to be potential GWDTE (see Figure 7.7.2 within Volume 2 of the EIA Report).
+Mosses such as rough-stalked feather-moss Brachythecium rutabulum, pointed spear moss Calliergonella cuspidata, common feather-moss Kindbergia praelonga and Springy turf-moss Rhytidiadelphus squarrosus often form occasional diffuse wefts over the damp soil and among the larger plants. - 3.2.43 MG10 vegetation (Averis, et al., 2004) is considered to be potentially moderately groundwater dependent.
+Therefore, as a precaution, stands of this vegetation are considered to be potential GWDTE (see Volume 2: Figure V1-7.7.2).